Skip to main content

 Temporary Path

-The Temporary Path designates the staging area where files are temporarily stored during the transfer process before being moved to their final destination within the Root File Path structure.
-It serves as an essential intermediate storage location that provides a secure holding area during in-progress file transfers, prevents incomplete or corrupted files from appearing in the destination directory, enables proper validation, scanning, and processing before final delivery.
-Things to note:
+The Temporary Path serves as an essential intermediate storage location.
+It provides a secure holding area during in-progress file transfers, prevents incomplete or corrupted files from appearing in the destination directory, and enables proper validation, scanning, and processing before final delivery.

 The Internet Content Adaptation Protocol (ICAP) scanning feature provides security scanning for all inbound file transfers, operating exclusively at the receiving end.
 When enabled on a Local Filesystem Endpoint, incoming files are automatically routed through the configured ICAP server for threat detection before the transfer is finalized.
 This process helps prevent malware from propagating through your file transfer infrastructure.